 Recall our objective function , we want to find how large we can set such that we're still in the radius of convergence for newton's method.

-We define the newton decrement for some function as
+We define the newton decrement4 for some function as

-Losely speaking, this measures the distance from a local optimum. notice
+Losely speaking, this measures the distance from a local optimum5. notice

 For our purposes

 (TODO: Finish analysis/simplify lecture. for now I'm just stealing the t update rule.)

 Which means we can increase by a factor of .